Nigeria's Buhari wins second term as president: electoral commission results

 The candidate with the most votes nationwide is declared winner as long as they have at least one-quarter of the vote in two-thirds of Nigeria’s 36 states and the capital, Abuja.
 Otherwise there is a second-round run-off.

-Buhari has already secured enough votes to meet both requirements, the Reuters tally showed.
+Buhari secured enough votes to meet both requirements.

+More than 260 people have been killed since the start of the election campaign in October.
+The toll so far is lower than in earlier elections, but the worst violence occurred previously only after results were announced.

-Reporting by Paul Carsten, Alexis Akwagyiram, James Macharia, Camillus Eboh and Felix Onuah; writing by Alexis Akwagyiram and James Macharia; editing by Grant McCool
+Additional reporting by Camillus Eboh and Felix Onuah; writing by James Macharia and Alexis Akwagyiram; editing by Grant McCool